Rayean-Mahmud/SQA-Project/README.md

 This SQA repository demonstrates:

 - Ability to design professional test cases
 - Ability to document and report bugs clearly
+- Ability to create automation scripts for repetitive web tasks
 - Practical application of QA methodologies
 - Repository documentation and versioning practices